pani007/LogisticRegression/README.md

 ### we would be using sklearn, statsmodel for analysis.

-### The metrics used to evaluate the model is Confusion model
+### The metrics used to evaluate the model is Confusion matrix
 - Based on confusion matrix we will compute accuracy, sensitivity, specificity etc for model evaluation